CARD: Classification and Regression Diffusion Models: Introduction

 We summarize our main contributions as follows: 1) We show CARD, which injects covariate-dependence and a pre-trained conditional mean estimator into both the forward and reverse diffusion chains to construct a denoising diffusion probabilistic model, provides an accurate estimation of $p(\vy\given \vx,\mathcal D)$.
 2) We provide a new metric to better evaluate how well a regression model captures the full distribution $p(\vy\given \vx,\mathcal D)$.
 3) Experiments on standard benchmarks for regression analysis show that CARD achieves state-of-the-art results, using both existing metrics and the new one.
+4) For classification tasks, we push the assessment of model confidence in its predictions towards the level of individual~instances, a finer~granularity than the previous methods.